 Diving for wild pearl shell has always been a seasonal activity and the crew of the Luggers would come and go with the seasons spending most of the time living onboard the lugger and only returning to Cygnet Bay in the Springs.

-The old stack sack jetty which can still be seen in the creek was built for the first modern fiberglass pearling vessel, the “Cygnet Lass” which revolutionised the pearling industry.
-Designed and built by Lyndon and Bruce Brown this modern vessel brought greater speed, efficiency, safety and comfort to the diving operation and led the industry in the transition away from the old wooden Luggers to the modern vessels used today.
+The old stack sack jetty, which can still be seen in the creek, was built for the first modern fibreglass pearling vessel, the “Cygnet Lass”, which revolutionised the pearling industry.
+Designed and built by Lyndon and Bruce Brown, this modern vessel brought greater speed, efficiency, safety and comfort to the diving operation and led the industry in the transition away from the old wooden Luggers to the modern vessels used today.